 Undergraduate students may apply for research opportunities as early as their sophomore year.
 Funding opportunities are available through the Office of the Vice President for Research, the academic colleges and the Lee Honors College.

-Several of WMU’s colleges, including the Graduate College, provide research opportunities and support for graduate students.
+For Graduate students, several of WMU’s colleges, including the Graduate College, provide research opportunities and support for graduate students.
 Students should contact both the Graduate College and their primary advisor to identify specific opportunities within their field.

 Council on undergraduate Research